How is Well Aware different from other water nonprofits?

 How many people benefit from Well Aware?

 On average, Well Aware can provide decades of clean water to one person for $10.00.
-Since its founding, Well Aware has funded over 41 water projects and provided clean water to more than 200,000 people.
+Since its founding, Well Aware has funded over 70 water projects and provided clean water to a quarter of a million people.

 How do I apply to have a project in my community?